 ISB Allocation Surplus Account - This consists of the difference between budgeted and outturn Individual Schools Budget Allocation which is carried forward into the following year's calculation.
-An additional allocation has also been made in 2020/21 in order to fund a shortfall in the school formula (until 2024/25) for two schools, Cyfarthfa Primary School and Ysgol Santes Tudful to enable them to take on full time Nursery places from September 2021.
+There is an additional allocation in order to fund a shortfall in the school formula (until 2024/25) for two schools, Cyfarthfa Primary School and Ysgol Santes Tudful to enable them to take on full time Nursery places from September 2021.